madarius/ida_project/README.md

 # ida_project
-Project for Intro to Data Analytics course: Analysis of Netflix TV Shows and Movies The aim of this project is to analyse available content on Netflix.
+Project for analysis of Netflix TV Shows and Movies The aim of this project is to analyse available content on Netflix.
 This analysis includes:
 1. Find out is the Netflix focusing on TV shows rather that on movies and the change of tendency.